David Harris (English cricketer): Style and technique

 Harris was highly rated by his contemporaries, especially John Nyren, who called him "the very best bowler; a bowler who, between any one and himself, comparison must fail".

 Nyren described Harris' style and technique in some detail.
 Harris began from an erect stance "like a soldier at drill" and raised the ball to his forehead before stepping forward.
 In his delivery stride, he brought the ball from under his arm "by a twist" and nearly as high as his armpit.
 With this action he would "push it, as it were, from him".
 Nyren says the speed of the delivery was "extraordinary" and that he could not understand how Harris managed to achieve such speed.

 Some line drawings of Harris and other players of the 1790s have survived.
 Harris is shown in the characteristic pose described by Nyren as he began his action, standing erect with the ball raised over his head.
 The ball when delivered was pitched very fast and accurately.
 Harris seems to have got "pace off the pitch" and Nyren has recorded that numerous batsmen received nasty injuries to their unprotected hands from balls that trapped their (ungloved) fingers against the bat handle.

 Like Thomas Boxall and the brothers Tom and Harry Walker, Harris used to practice his bowling in a barn during the winter.

+Writing in 1900, F. S. Ashley-Cooper said in his introduction to At the Sign of the Wicket that the best 18th century players "possessed that amount of genius which would make them excellent players in any age".
+He named Harris, John Frame, Richard Newland, and John Small as examples.